For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Your first step is to carefully decide who you want to live with (for at least one whole year).
 You'll likely make lots of new friends in your first term but, for your future sanity, give it some time before figuring out who your long-term friends or housemates could be.

 Once that's decided, don't be tempted to sign for the first house you come across.
-Take your time and go to lots of viewings until you find something you really like and fits your budget.
+Take your time and go to lots of viewings until you find something you really like that fits your budget.

 Make sure you know your tenancy rights and have looked through our tenancy agreement checklist before signing anything.